Masterclass

 Adam Leipzig is CEO of Entertainment Media Partners, a film and theater producer and director, and an American author.
 A former Disney executive, he oversaw films such as Dead Poets Society and Honey, I Shrunk the Kids.
 He went on to produce films such as Titus, The Way Back and A Plastic Ocean.
 When he was president of National Geographic Films, he acquired the international rights to The Emperor’s March and created the American version, which won the Oscar for best documentary.
 He is the author of two books on filmmaking.
 Adam Leipzig is currently CEO of MediaU, an online learning center for film and television making.

-Angelos Stavros Rallis will talk about his approach, illustrated by his multi-award-winning documentary Mighty Afrin in the Time of Floods.
-Committed to pushing the boundaries between raw reality and fiction, the director will explain how his work intentionally blurs these lines.
-Mighty Afrin in the Time of Floods will be screened at Cinéma Vendôme on 19 March at 7pm.
+Angelos Stavros Rallis talked about his approach, illustrated by his multi-award-winning documentary Mighty Afrin in the Time of Floods.
+Committed to pushing the boundaries between raw reality and fiction, the director explained how his work intentionally blurs these lines.
+Mighty Afrin in the Time of Floods was screened at Cinéma Vendôme on 19 March at 7pm.